-From a Beaux Arts estate to one of the few remaining Case Study Homes, we saw a stunning collection of living spaces.
+We saw a stunning collection of living spaces from a Beaux Arts estate to one of the few remaining Case Study Homes.
 Here’s a roundup of 2018’s top 10 homes and architecture for sale in Los Angeles.

 2. Austrian Spencer House by Raphael Soriano

-Originally built as a duplex it is said to be one of only 12 homes built by the legendary case study architect that’s still standing.
-Restored, updated and currently used as a single family residence the home—sited on a sloping lot in Silver Lake—hit the market in February asking $1.595 million.
-It went into escrow four days later selling for slightly over $1.744 million.
+Originally built as a duplex, it is said to be one of only 12 homes built by the legendary case study architect still standing.
+Restored, updated, and currently used as a single-family residence, the home—sited on a sloping lot in Silver Lake—hit the market in February, asking $1.595 million.
+It went into escrow four days later, selling for slightly over $1.744 million.

 3. Henry O. Bollman Residence by Lloyd Wright

-Located in Sunset Square Historic Preservation Overlay Zone the home earned the designation of Cultural Historic Monument #235.
+Located in Sunset Square Historic Preservation Overlay Zone, the home earned the designation Cultural Historical Monument #235.
 The residence was Lloyd Wright’s second commission.
 He utilized the “knit-block” construction system seen in the Samuel-Novarro House and Sowden House to create its temple-like beauty.
 The home hit the market in March with an asking price of $2.995 million.
 It spent 74 days on the market without selling.